Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 After creating the Offer, Authorized Provider can save it as a local file or post it to a marketplace.

-For this example, the VC Holder will load the Offer file in their own wallet.
+For this example, we will change to the **VC Holder** wallet and load the Offer file.
 This wallet contains a VC with the required proof to hold this CR-CAT (`test_proof1`).
-Because the proof exists, the VC Holder can click `ACCEPT OFFER`:
+Enter an optional blockchain fee and click `ACCEPT OFFER`:

 <div style={{ textAlign: 'center' }}>
     <img src="/img/cr-cat/11_cr-cat.png" alt="Accept Offer" />